bitmark-inc/docs/pages/register-and-control-data/share-rights.md

 ### Initializing a share grant

-To initialize a grant of shares using the Bitcoin-CLI:
+To initialize a grant of shares using the Bitmark CLI:

   ```shell
     # The current owner initializes the grant shares transaction